 Perfect reaction but I was so prematurely relieved.

-Not a couple minutes later he was bugging me again.
+Not a couple of minutes later he was bugging me again.
 He was telling nearby guests to convince me to go out with him, that I am his sweetheart, even shit like he wants to marry me and they are invited to our wedding and just genuine peer pressure.
 Surely we all laughed, but that didn’t seem like he’s not bothering me at all.

 By the end of the night, I said no a couple of more times and each time with less and less smile, fuck being polite.

 The next day he would say how sad he is every time he saw me.
 How heartbroken he is that he can’t make a drink for me.
-Slowly over the remaining days of our stay at Coral beach, Mustafa would ignore me and my friend, refuse to do drink for us or even look our direction.
+Slowly over the remaining days of our stay at Coral beach, Mustafa would ignore me and my friend, refuse to do drink for us or even look in our direction.

 Talk about a fragile men’s ego.